Professor Melika Husić-Mehmedović

 Maida Omanovic is the coordinator of the Master program European Studies and the Master program Management of State and NGOs.
 She has been working in the Center for interdisciplinary studies since 2001.
 She holds a master degree in Quality Management – a joint master program of the School of Economics and Business of the University of Sarajevo and the Faculty of Economics of the University of Zagreb.
 Alumna of the School of Economics and Business of the University of Sarajevo.

-Alina Trkulja graduated from the European Regional MA programme in Democracy and Human Rights in South East Europe in 2011 and is working for the Programme as an academic tutor since then.
+Alina Trkulja graduated from the European Regional MA program in Democracy and Human Rights in South East Europe in 2011 and was working for the Programme as an academic tutor since then.
 She became the ERMA academic coordinator in 2019.
-Currently doing PhD studies in Sociology at the faculty of Political Sciences, University of Sarajevo, she reads and writes about sociology of education, social justice, human rights and their interdependence.
+Currently doing PhD studies in Sociology at the Faculty of Political Sciences, University of Sarajevo, she reads and writes about the sociology of education, social justice, human rights, and their interdependence.
 Alina also graduated in Comparative Literature and Art History at the Faculty of Philosophy of the University of Sarajevo.

 Nina Dragičević is a librarian at the Center for Interdisciplinary Studies of the University of Sarajevo, primarily engaged with Human Rights Centre and ERMA programme.
 She holds a degree in Library Science and Comparative Literature from University of Sarajevo, where she graduated in 2008.
 Besides information processing and user services, she actively participates in research projects (bibliographic research, MARC conversions etc.).
 She has also worked on implementing online Human Rights Observatory: Bosnia and Herzegovina.
 She was part of the team involved in implementing BiHMe (Bosnian memories) project.

 Assistant for educational programs / Academic Tutor firstname.lastname@example.org